 The Institute for Advanced Study was established in 2005 with funding provided by the President’s Interdisciplinary Initiative on Arts and Humanities.
-IAS was created to advance interdisciplinary and collaborative research and creative work among scholars, scientists, and artists at the University and in the broader community; to provide opportunities for sharing that work with colleagues and the broader public; and to serve as an incubator of new ideas.
+The IAS was created to advance interdisciplinary and collaborative research and creative work among scholars, scientists, and artists at the University and in the broader community; to provide opportunities for sharing that work with colleagues and the broader public; and to serve as an incubator of new ideas.
 Ann Waltner was appointed as the Founding Director.
-Initially launched in the College of Liberal Arts, in 2008 the IAS was established as one of six University-wide Interdisciplinary Centers that serve faculty from all colleges, professional schools, and system campuses at the University of Minnesota (in 2018 a seventh institute was established).
+Initially launched in the College of Liberal Arts, in 2008 the IAS was established as one of six University Interdisciplinary Centers that serve faculty from all colleges, professional schools, and system campuses at the University of Minnesota.
 The IAS is now an academic unit of the Office of the Executive Vice President and Provost.

 Jennifer Gunn began her tenure as the Institute’s second Director in August 2014.
 Under Gunn’s leadership, the IAS is expanding collaboration with other University interdisciplinary centers, seeking concrete ways to support interdisciplinarity and diversity in graduate education, and increasing the IAS profile at the University’s five other system campuses.
 The IAS has reconfigured the University Symposium from a bi-yearly focus on a specific theme to a more flexible effort to engage conversation across the University and surrounding community on current issues of the public good and the responsibility of our land-grant institution to the public.
 For more information on the history of IAS programs, including Quadrant and the University Symposium, please look at our Past Programs.